face-hh/webx/docs/for-developers/luau.md

 Luau is a typed scripting language derived from Lua.
 Instead of JavaScript, we use Luau to power WebX.

-{% hint style="danger" %}
+{% hint style="info" %}
-### Requires reviewing
-This part of the documentation is not finished / requires reviewing.
-[See the repo.](https://github.com/face-hh/webx/blob/main/docs/).
+Note: We say "Luau" as it is what we use in our backend, but you do not need to install it. **You can write regular Lua and your code will work fine.**
 {% endhint %}

 ## The fundamentals: SET and GET.